connorslade/connorcode-old/data/writing/afire-update-0.md

 #### Other

+Here are some less important changes that are still worth knowing about.

-- Changeable Socket Buffer size
+- Custom Socket Buffer sizes
 - Made Internal functions Public `afire::internal::{http, common, path}`
-- Use Rusts `std::net::IpAddr` for Server Ip
+- Server now use Rusts `std::net::IpAddr` for Server IP

 ## 💠 Changes

+- Update Logger / Rate limit Syntax
-- Removed limited Thread pool
+- Removed the very limited Thread pool
+  - Don't worry… It will return. _someday_
 - Deprecate `.all` routes
-- Update Logger / Rate limit Syntax
+  - Now use `.route(Method::Any, "**", ...)`